How Can We Boost Our Immune System With Natural Remedies & Home Treatments? | Amoils.com

 • The foods that boost immunity contain Vitamin A, Vitamin C, Vitamin E, Carotenoids, Bioflavenoids, Zinc, Selenium and Omega-fatty acids.
 Spirulina is good as a naturally digestible food because it supplies so many of the nutrients you need.

 • Remind yourself to drink lots of water.
 Your urine should be the very palest of yellow otherwise you are just not drinking enough.

 • Make sure you are getting enough sleep.
 You know how much you need as an individual and it mostly likely means you have to go to bed earlier every night to achieve the hours of sleep you require.

 • Whatever the weather, spend more time outdoors and take the opportunity to exercise while you are there.
 Encourage the whole family to do the same.

 • And have a good laugh.
 Laughter significantly increases the activity of T cells and other markers of healthy immune function.
 If we can laugh, we will automatically relieve our stress levels.

 Have you had to take a course of antibiotics recently?

 If so, you will need to restore the healthy flora balance in your body by taking a probiotic containing acidophilus.
 Unfortunately, antibiotics can harm the good bacteria in your system, and therefore your immune system, while they are fighting an infection in your body.

-Boosting your immune system in a natural way also means avoiding some things such as
+Boosting your immune system naturally means avoiding some things

 • Coffee – as caffeine depletes the minerals and vitamins in your body and dehydrates you.
 If you have to drink a cup of coffee, then add 2 more glasses of water to your daily water intake to counteract the downside of the coffee.